Familiarize yourself with the elements of your roof and the language of roofing.

 around the edges, and a second layer of cement.

-the whole area, and finally one more layer of cement.
+area, and finally one more layer of cement.

 Small holes in tin or galvanized steel roofs can be patched with a spot